From First Principles to Multi-scale Decomposition:Mutual Information as a Segregation Index: Discussion

-A more detailed study of segregation within England and Wales and extending our analysis to other regions, demographic indicators, and contexts for segregation beyond residential are immediate avenues of further research.
-Additionally, our work suggests several other research directions.
-First, our results suggest that the choice of demographic scale depends on the region and vice-versa.
-The information captured (Eq.~\ref{eq:information_at_scale}) can be used as an objective function to construct bespoke scales from empirical data.
-Maximising the information of a spatial scale corresponds to identifying demographically homogenous regions with boundaries capturing demographic transitions.
-While finding optimal regions is not straightforward, the problem can be tackled with a wide array of clustering tools~\cite{Chodrow2017}.
+Our results suggest that the choice of demographic scale depends on the region and vice-versa.
+The information captured can serve as an objective function to construct bespoke scales from data.
+Maximising the information of a spatial scale corresponds to identifying demographically homogeneous regions whose boundaries capture demographic transitions.
+This can be tackled with a wide array of clustering tools, including spatially constrained ones~\cite{Chodrow2017}.
 Maximising the information of a demographic scale corresponds to grouping demographic identities such that individuals within a group tend to be well-mixed.
 When dealing with multi-dimensional demography data, this can be used to identify which demographic divides are most closely associated with spatial segregation~\cite{Fischer2003, Iceland2006}.

-Second, our methodology is applicable to a more general question in the context of clustering -- How related are partitions of points to their metadata?
-For instance, whether the community structure of a network obtained from its topology is correlated with the metadata of its nodes is an important question in network science~\cite{Peel2017}.
-Our methods enable a comparison of hierarchical network communities to partitions induced by hierarchical node metadata.
-Examples of such networks include supply chain networks between firms annotated with Standard Industrial Classification codes and labour mobility networks between occupations annotated with Standard Occupational Classification codes.
-In the segregation context, this perspective allows us to quantify segregation within systems that are not explicitly spatial, such as labour markets, education, and healthcare.

-Third, our methods rest on Shannon entropy and relative entropy, which have many generalisations.
-For instance, Shannon entropy generalises to R\'enyi~\cite{Renyi1961} and Havrda-Charv\'at-Tsallis~\cite{Havrda1967,Tsallis1988} entropies, and relative entropy to the notion of Bregman divergences~\cite{Bregman1967}.
-Exploring the usefulness and physical interpretation of these generalisations is another promising direction of research.

-The primary limitation of this study is that our measures are purely descriptive -- we do not test for statistical significance.
-Compare empirical estimates with distributions generated by suitable null models is an important next step.
-Developing null models is not straightforward.
-Beyond the simplest formulations, they are system and context-specific and require extensive domain knowledge.
-A suite of such models would enable hypothesis testing and the statistical inference of bespoke scales.
+Our analysis is primarily descriptive and does not assess statistical significance.
+Comparing empirical estimates against suitable null models is an important next step, linking this framework to multilevel segregation modelling~\cite{Leckie2012, Jones2015}.
+A suite of null models would enable hypothesis testing and statistical inference of bespoke scales.